nus-cs2103-AY2223S2/ip/docs/README.md

 + Mark & unmark tasks to show if it is completed or not
 + Display all tasks in Duke's list to the user
 + Find tasks using keywords
-+ Saves Duke's list when you want to exit & loads it when you open again
++ Saves Duke's list & loads it when you open again
 + Reminds users of tasks happening in 10 days time when you open Duke

 ## Usage